sm-da/my-awesome/README.md

 - [nasa-petal/bidara](https://github.com/nasa-petal/bidara) - BIDARA is a GPT-4 chatbot that was instructed to help scientists and engineers understand, learn from, and emulate the strategies used by living things to create sustainable designs and technologies using the Biomimicry Institute's step-by-step design process.
 - [nateraw/stable-diffusion-videos](https://github.com/nateraw/stable-diffusion-videos) - Create 🔥 videos with Stable Diffusion by exploring the latent space and morphing between text prompts
 - [neulab/prompt2model](https://github.com/neulab/prompt2model) - prompt2model - Generate Deployable Models from Natural Language Instructions
-- [nimadez/mental-diffusion](https://github.com/nimadez/mental-diffusion) - ComfyUI Interface for VS Code
+- [nimadez/mental-diffusion](https://github.com/nimadez/mental-diffusion) - Stable diffusion headless and web interface
 - [nlpxucan/WizardLM](https://github.com/nlpxucan/WizardLM) - LLMs build upon Evol Insturct: WizardLM, WizardCoder, WizardMath
 - [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) - A Gradio web UI for Large Language Models.
 Supports transformers, GPTQ, AWQ, EXL2, llama.cpp (GGUF), Llama models.
 - [open-mmlab/Amphion](https://github.com/open-mmlab/Amphion) - Amphion (/æmˈfaɪən/) is a toolkit for Audio, Music, and Speech Generation.
 Its purpose is to support reproducible research and help junior researchers and engineers get started in the field of audio, music, and speech generation research and development.